dpbmm/PythonInstruction/python_class_at_mm/python_lecture_notes_20150105.md

 ### Introduction

  1. The best language to start learning with.
-    2. readable — not just no strange symbols, but Python culture is a culture of clarity.
+    2. readable — not just no strange symbols, but Python culture is a culture of clarity;
-    2. reasonable — since reading code is more harder than writing it, there are tools to make it as painless as possible to understand what code does.
+    2. reasonable — since reading code is more harder than writing it, there are tools to make it as painless as possible to understand what code does;
     2. extremely well documented, both on-line and in books.
  1. This course will run from scratch, assumes nothing.
 You do not need any initial set-up other than what is in the course — no IDE, no virtualenv, nothing.
  1. Use Zed Shaw tutorial, "Learn Python the Hard Way".
-There is [on-line content](http://learnpythonthehardway.org/book/); textbook and videos will be accessible to you on the `shares` drive:

-        /Volumes/shares/Training\ Public/Quality\ Assurance/learn_python_the_hard_way
+There is freely available [on-line content](http://learnpythonthehardway.org/book/), although I have purchased the course.
  1. Python is not named after the snake but after [Monty Python](https://www.youtube.com/watch?v=rbEIX1giTho), a very silly English comedy troupe of the 1960s and 70s.
-In the on-line Python docs there are a lot of silly Monty Python jokes.
+Guido van Rossum, who created the language, is a Monty Python fan.
+It has become a tradition for there to be silly Monty Python jokes in documentation and example code.

 ### How this class will run